Sifu Garry‘s second trip to China in 2007 would take on a slightly different emphasis.

 Master Fung Keun was so impressed that we would do this, just to see his father.

-Upon completing our training, Master Fung Keun sanctioned my wife and I to teach Pien Sun Kulo wing chun kung fu in Melbourne, Australia.
+Master Fung Keun sanctioned my wife and I to teach Pien Sun Kulo wing chun in Australia.

 There are 5 wing chun schools in Shapin City, Heshan County of different lineage.

-The Pien Sun wing chun I was taught by Fung Keun Sifu, is from the lineage of Wong Wah Sam/Fung Chun to his son Fung Keun.
+Fung Keun taught us lineage of Wong Wah Sam/Fung Chun to his son Fung Keun.

 Now, I had both sides of the history and lineage from Dr. Leung Jan.

-Now, my wife and I have pictures of us on Fung Chun's wall inside his house and in his school in Heshan County.
+My wife and I have pictures of us on Fung Chun’s wall in his house and at his school in Heshan County.

 As I stated in an earlier post, I read an article on the Fung Family’s wing chun prowess about 30 years ago.